 All excused tardies will require a note from the parent/legal guardian or medical practitioner.
 All excused and unexcused tardies will be recorded.
-Being punctual is very important and we encourage parents to be sure that their children arrive to school on time.
+Being punctual is very important and we encourage parents to be sure that their children arrive at school on time.
 If you are not able to bring them to school on time, please have them ride the bus.
-Chronic or habitual tardies will result in parent contact, detention, SARB referral.
-A student will receive a detention after 5 tardies in one trimester.
+Chronic or habitual tardiness will result in parent contact and possible SARB referral.